cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 **Properties:**

-  * `parameters` key-value server configuration as described in [AWS EC2 Classic](http://boto.readthedocs.org/en/latest/ref/ec2.html#module-boto.ec2.instance).
+  * `parameters` - Key-value server configuration as described in [AWS EC2 Classic](http://boto.readthedocs.org/en/latest/ref/ec2.html#module-boto.ec2.instance).
-    * The public key which is set for the server needs to match the private key name in your AWS account.
-The public key may be set in a number of ways:
+    * The public key that is set for the server must match the private key name in your AWS account.
+The public key can be set in a number of ways:
       * By connecting the instance node to a keypair node using the `cloudify.aws.relationships.instance_connected_to_keypair` relationship.
       * By setting it explicitly in the `key_name` key under the `parameters` property.
-      * If the agent's keypair information is set in the provider context, the agents' keypair will serve as the default public key to be used if it was not specified otherwise.
+      * If the agent's keypair information is set in the provider context, the agents' keypair will serve as the default public key to be used, if it was not specified otherwise.
     * If the server is to have an agent installed on it, it should use the agents security group.
-If you are using a manager bootstrapped with the standard aws-manager-blueprint, there is a provider context dictionary on the manager that provides this value to the plugin.
+If you are using a Manager that is bootstrapped with the standard aws-manager-blueprint, a provider context dictionary on the Manager provides this value to the plugin.
 You can also use other security groups by:
       * `security_groups`: list of security group names.
       * `security_group_ids`: a list of security group IDs.
-    * If you want to specify the `availability_zone` for your instance, you must use the `placement` key.
+    * To specify the `availability_zone` for your instance, you must use the `placement` key.
-  * `image_id` The AMI image id for the instance.
-For more information, please refer [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).
+  * `image_id` The AMI image ID for the instance.
+For more information, [click here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).
   * `instance_type` The instance type for the instance.
-For more information, please refer [here](http://aws.amazon.com/ec2/instance-types/).
+For more information, [click here](http://aws.amazon.com/ec2/instance-types/).
-  * `name` Allows you to provide a name to your instance.
-It will be tagged with this name and will show up in your AWS console.
+  * `name` Enables you to provide a name for your instance.
+The instance is tagged with the name and appears in your AWS console.

 **Example**

-This example includes shows adding additional parameters, tagging an instance name, and explicitly defining the aws_config.
+This example shows adding more parameters, tagging an instance name, and explicitly defining the `aws_config`.

 {{< gsHighlight  yaml  >}}